 I was flustered.
 “Um.
 No, I mean, well, yes, but not here – up on the ridge – not here in the car park-”

 “Oh!”
 He said, “I’m not bothered about camping.
 I wanted to know what the midge situation was like out there.
 I hope you had a good time!”

-Reassured that the ridge was far too windy to be plagued by midges, the police officer drove away with a cheery wave.
+Reassured that the ridge was far too windy to be plagued by midges, the police officer drove away with a wave.

-I poured the now boiling water into my mug and poked the teabag so that golden-brown swirls swished through the water.
+I poured the now boiling water into my mug and poked the teabag so that golden-brown swirled through the water.
 My brush with the law had made me think.
 There’s a joy which comes with enjoying the outdoors responsibly.
 Seeing other people doing things that are slightly bonkers makes people happy.
 Doing slightly bonkers things definitely makes people happy.
 I hoped that the boy in the DofE group – the boy who struggled and slipped but who did not give up – chose to carry on to the end of his award, and beyond.
 There are always going to be walks that we go on which turn out to be harder than we thought.
 There are always going to be camps which are colder than we’d prepared for.
-But moments like this one, sitting quietly in the shady pine forest, sounds muffled by the soft carpet of needles, a cup of tea brewing, and the busy rest of the day still not quite here, are irreplaceable, and are hard to get any other way.
+But moments like this one, sitting quietly in the pine forest, sounds muffled by the carpet of needles, a cup of tea brewing, and the busy rest of the day still not quite here, are irreplaceable, and are hard to get any other way.